grfiv/healthcare_twitter_analysis/README.md

 IPython Notebooks
 =================
 - **Online Twitter Basics.ipynb**
-  You can use this notebook to sign on to Twitter directly and search for specific topics.
-It's the Search API not the Firehose but there's plenty of information to browse and even a few minutes ago is pretty current.
+  You can use this notebook to sign on to Twitter directly, search for specific topics, and do analytics on live data.

   Look in the *code* directory.
   I recommend starting notebooks with `ipython notebook --pylab=inline` from the command line. pylab loads a number of scientific and plotting functions, making it easier to use.